 For artists and designers, a portfolio is a collection of images that shows the world what they can do.
 But it’s not just artists who use portfolios.

-When you’re looking for work, applying to a post–secondary program or planning a career, you can use a portfolio to help you:
+When you’re looking for work, applying to a post-secondary program or planning a career, a portfolio can help you:

 - identify your skills and interests